ASaiM/documentation/framework/tools/available_tools/pretreatments/control_quality/quality_estimation.rst

 An other way is to look at kmer content and find those which do not have even coverage through the length of your reads and could correspond to tag sequences.

-.. _for-users-pretreatments-quality-control-estimation-seq-contamination:
+.. _framework-tools-available-pretreatments-control-quality-estimation-seq-contamination:

 Sequence contamination
 ----------------------

 One way to identify possible sequence contamination is to look at dinucleotide odds ratios.
 Dinucleotide abundances have been shown to capture the majority of variation in genome signatures and can be used to compare a metagenome to other microbial or viral metagenomes.
 Principal component analysis (PCA) is then used to group metagenomes from similar environments based on dinucleotide abundances.
 This can help to investigate if the correct sample was sequenced, as viral and microbial metagenomes show distinct patterns.
 Anomalies in the odds ratios can also be used to identify discrepancies in metagenomes such as human DNA contamination (depression of the CG dinucleotide frequency).

+.. _framework-tools-available-pretreatments-control-quality-estimation-tools:

 Tools
 =====

 Several tools can be used to estimate these indicators.
-Currently only :ref:`FastQC <for-devs-pretreatments-quality-control-estimation-fastqc>` is available in ASaiM framework.
+Currently only :ref:`FastQC <framework-tools-available-pretreatments-control-quality-estimation-fastqc>` is available in ASaiM framework.

-.. _for-devs-pretreatments-quality-control-estimation-fastqc:
+.. _framework-tools-available-pretreatments-control-quality-estimation-fastqc:

 FastQC
 ------